The 17 Most Famous Paintings at the Louvre

 Eugène Delacroix | Salon of 1831 | Oil on Canvas

-The painting is an allegory of the 1830 revolution which was a pivotal time in France.
-Liberty depicted as the bare bosom centerpiece holding the Tricolore flag of France.
+The painting is an allegory of the 1830 revolution—a pivotal time in France.
+Liberty is depicted as the bare-bosom centerpiece holding the Tricolore flag of France.
 This was the flag that the militia bore when storming the Bastille.
 After the revolution, the Tricolore replaced a blue flag with the gold fleur-de-lis and has been used until today.

 The figure, Liberty, is not unique to this image.
 She stands in the New York / New Jersey Upper Bay outside of Manhattan.
 Liberty is famous iconography of ancient Greek origin.
 Her semi-nude appearance is likely a historical reference to ancient Greece.
 It would be the same figure as the Winged Victory of Samothrace sculpted 2000 years earlier.

 The figures alongside Liberty represent all classes fighting together.
 The man in the top hat is a member of the French upper class.
-In the same line are a factory worker, student, and other professions alongside one another.
+In the same line, there is a factory worker, a student, and people of other professions alongside one another.

 With a city as magnificent as Paris, it can be hard to find the perfect hotel at the perfect price.
 Explore the best hotels and places to stay in these incredible neighborhoods in Paris.